greggman/webgl-helpers/README.md

     Lots of people have wrapped WebGL themselves with things like `class Texture` and `class Framebuffer` or what other functions.

+As a simple example, naming buffers after the attributes they'll be used with (eg. 'position', 'normal'), naming textures by the URL of the img where they get their data.
+Naming vertex array objects by the model ('tree', 'car', 'house'), naming framebuffers by their usage ('shadow-depth', 'post-processing'), naming programs by what they do ('phong-shading', 'skybox')...

 # Why?

 You can paste them in a fiddle/pen/sandbox/s.o. just for testing or when doing other experiments.